Imagine-YT/Roblox-Account-Generator/README.md

 - Packed .EXE Version In Releases
 - "pip install -r requirements.txt" To Install All The Dependencies

-New Features Of Update 2.0:
+New Features:
 - Now The Gen Is Fully Automatic But Still (just a bittt) Buggy
 - Fixed Most Of The Bugs Which Were Reported To Me + I Found Of The Generator's Previous Version
+- Random Passwords
 - Works Faster Than Update 1.4
 - Added Better Usernames So They Look Realistic, Custom Usernames Is Still There :)
 - New UI Which Looks Better And Much More User Friendly